 To set up your art website, you need web hosting.
 Web hosts make websites accessible to the worldwide web, (www.)

-The web hosting I use and recommend is Bluehost.
+The web hosting I recommend to start with is Bluehost.
 Bluehost is one of the top web hosting services worldwide and costs only $3.95/mo. *Frequently, they lower the price to $2.95, so check it out to see what the current price is.

-I like Bluehost because it is reliable, easy to use, and offers excellent customer service.
-They have real people who answer the phone when you call and will help with any questions.
+I like Bluehost because it is reliable, affordable, easy to use, and offers excellent customer service.
+They have real people who answer the phone when you call and will help with questions.

 You can go to Bluehost.com to register your domain name and sign up for your web hosting package.
 It’s easy to sign up.

 First, click “get started.”
 Then choose “basic plan” (that’s all you need.)
 From there you will enter your chosen domain name and your billing information.
 Done.
 You now have a website.
 Woohoo!

 By the way, a word on free websites: